BECAUSE THE TRUTH MATTERS.

-What is Colvera?
+What is COLVERA™?

-By indicating the presence or absence of colorectal cancer, Colvera may help to provide more information about whether additional follow-up, such as radiological imaging, should be considered.
+By indicating the presence or absence of these methylated genes, COLVERA may help to provide more information about whether additional follow-up, such as radiological imaging, should be considered.

-In a head to head clinical evaluation, Colvera detected
+In a head to head clinical evaluation, COLVERA detected

-CRC recurrences compared to CEA
+colorectal cancer recurrences compared to CEA

-When to Use Colvera
+When to use COLVERA?

-By using Colvera in combination with CEA, additional information will be provided that may help to more confidently monitor patients and possibly identify CRC recurrence before symptoms present and cancer has spread to other areas of the body.
+By using COLVERA in combination with CEA, additional information will be provided that may help to more confidently manage patients, and identify residual or recurrent colorectal cancer before symptoms present and cancer has spread to other areas of the body.